Hire in Poland

 Working overtime is allowed in two situations only:

 - if overtime work is necessary to conduct a rescue operation in order to protect human life or health, to protect the property or to protect the environment.

 - in the case of special needs of the employer.
 It is the employer who assesses whether there special needs have occurred that justify working overtime.

 Health and Safety in the Workplace

 The Constitution of the Republic of Poland states that everyone is entitled to safe and hygienic work conditions.
-This principle has been specified in the Labor Code, which states both the employer and the employee have obligations in the field of health and safety at work.
+This principle has been specified in the Labour Code, which states that both the employer and the employee have obligations in the field of health and safety at work.